hyurl/sfn-validator/README.md

     - `json`
     - `data-uri`
 - `required` Whether the field is required (`true`) or not (`false`, default).
-- `equals` The value of this field should equals to the given field.
+- `equals` The value of this field should be equal to the given field's.
 - `msg` Customize the error message, could be a string that sets all messages, or an object sets messages for `type`, `required` and `equals`.
 If the field has a `length` or `range` property, their error message could be set as well.
-- `length` Only for `string`, `email`, `url`, `ascii`, `base64`, `json` and `array`, could be a number sets an exactly length, or an array sets the minimum and maximum length.
+- `length` Only for `string`, `email`, `url`, `ascii`, `base64`, `json` and `array`, could be a number sets an exact length, or an array sets the minimum and maximum length.
 - `range` Only for `number`, an array set the range (minimum and maximum) of the data value.
-- `strict` Strict mode, only for `number`, `email`, `url`, `color`, `ipv4`, `isbn`, its `false` by default for most types except `number`, which is `true` by default.
+- `strict` Strict mode, only for `number`, `email`, `url`, `color`, `ipv4`, `isbn`, it's `false` by default for most types except `number`, which is `true` by default.

 ## More Details About Strict Mode